Paper stocks in demand amid ban on certain single-use plastic items | Business

 Paper stocks in demand amid ban on certain single-use plastic items

-Although the benefit of this move on listed paper stocks is limited, it is pertinent to note that leading paper producers are seeing good traction in demand, S Ranganathan, Head of Research at LKP Securities, said.According to a report by Kotak Institutional Equities, Indias ban on identified single-use plastic items wef July 2022 is a step in the right direction.The current ban will have a minimal impact on the financials of listed entities.
+Although the benefit of this move on listed paper stocks is limited, it is pertinent to note that leading paper producers are seeing good traction in demand, S Ranganathan, Head of Research at LKP Securities, said.According to a report by Kotak Institutional Equities, Indias ban on identified SUP items with effect from July 2022 is a step in the right direction.The current ban will have a minimal impact on the financials of listed entities.

 - Country: